Technigo/project-happy-thoughts/README.md

 # Happy Thoughts
-This projects goals are to learn about a **React** component's lifecycle and how to react to that.
+This project's goals is to learn about a **React** component's lifecycle and how to react to that.
 We looked at how to react to changes in state or a component mounting using **useEffect**.
 We worked with a 💗 **Happy Thoughts API** which showcases previously posted thoughts, gives us the possibility to post new thoughts and also give likes to the already existing ones 💌

 ## How I built it - What I learned
 - I've built the project using 3 main components: App, ThoughtsCard and Form.
 App is the main one collecting all the data from the API by performing an initial FETCH Get request with the use of useEffect.
 This action shows the already existing Thoughts in different cards.